SUPPLIER CODE OF CONDUCT

-By doing business with Nova Development, Supplier agrees to comply with this Code, and to cause all of its agents and others acting under its control to comply with this Code.
-All references to a “Code of Conduct,” “Supplier Code of Conduct” or words of similar import in purchase orders, intellectual property licenses and/or other contracts with Nova Development will refer to this Code, as it may be revised at the sole discretion of Nova Development from time-to-time.
-Nova Development reserves the right to change this Code at any time, with or without notice, effective immediately upon posting here.
-Continuing to do business with Nova Development following the posting of changes to this Code constitutes Supplier’s acceptance to such changes.
-Nova Development strongly encourages Suppliers to periodically review this Code.
+By doing business with us, Supplier agrees to comply with this Code, and to cause all of its agents and others acting under its control to comply with this Code.
+All references to a “Code of Conduct,” “Supplier Code of Conduct” or words of similar import in purchase orders, intellectual property licenses and/or other contracts with us will refer to this Code, as it may be revised at our sole discretion from time-to-time.
+We reserve the right to change this Code at any time, with or without notice, effective immediately upon posting here.
+Continuing to do business with us following the posting of changes to this Code constitutes Supplier’s acceptance to such changes.
+We strongly encourage Suppliers to periodically review this Code.

 1. We treat our workforce with dignity.